tango-controls/pytango/doc/faq.rst

 Please also check the `general tango how to <http://www.tango-controls.org/resources/howto/>`_.

+**How can I contribute to pytango and documentation ?**
+You can open pull requests on `PyTango github page <https://github.com/tango-cs/pytango/pulls>`_.

 **I got a libbost_python error when I try to import PyTango module**

 doing: